Newton Creek Hut

 Condition

-Newton Creek Hut was repainted inside and out and resealed, by DOC in 2004.
-A fairly severe rat infestation developed around 2012, with the animals chewing their way in at several key locations.
-The smell in the Hut could get quite overpowering with rat shit often accumulating in thick pockets.
-The situation seemed to have had a flow-on effect on the human visitors, who began to leave their own trash behind.
-A fair amount of the framing, floor abutting the walls, and some of the sub floor framing and piles, was rotting, and holes had developed.
+Newton Creek Hut was repainted inside and out and resealed by DOC in 2004.
+A fairly severe rat infestation developed around 2012, and the stench was overpowering with piles of shit accumulating in various pockets.
+This seemed to have had a flow-on effect on human visitors, who began to leave their own trash behind.
+A fair amount of the framing, floor abutting the walls, and some of the sub-floor and piles, were rotting.
 The roof and woodshed also needed replacing.
-Rob and his crew, Eric Saggers, Peter Mortlock, and John Charles, effectively did a rebuild, stripping the Hut back to its frame and rebuilding and relining it.
+Rob and his crew, comprising Eric Saggers, Peter Mortlock, and John Charles, stripped the Hut back to its frame and rebuilt and relining it.
+A layer of ply was laid on the floor and a new roof added.

-The work was done to much higher standards than the original build.
-Malthoid was used as a moisture barrier between piles, floor and bottom plates, and corner flashings added.
+The work was done to a much higher standard than the original build.
+Malthoid was used as a moisture barrier between piles, floor and bottom plates, and corner flashings were added.
 Some new piles were added to increase strength.
-The team were working against the weather however, and didn't get the roof painting finished, or the flue back in.
-DOC kindly went in and finished the work in March.
+The team worked against the weather and didn't get the roof painting finished or the flue back in.
+DOC kindly went in there in March and did the remaining work.
 The wood burner's hearth was poured directly onto the floor way back when DOC installed it.
-This leaves the floor beneath permanently damp, and unable to dry out properly.
-Over time it will slowly rot out and will need attending to longer-term.
+This leaves the floor underneath it permanently damp.
+Because it can't dry out properly it will probably rot over time and need attending to.
 A new woodshed was constructed by the work crew.
-I cleaned up the toi toi on the track sections in the basin.
+The toi toi on the track on the sections in the basin was cut back by volunteers who were helping the ORC team.
+Unfortunately, they've all grown back.

 Routes